Numbers in the dots are suggested fingerings. Empty strings are muted or not played [most likely muted!].

 Natural minor is the same tone set and key signature as its so-called relative Major.
-For Am, it's relative Major is the key of C major.
+For Am, its relative Major is the key of C major.
 The difference is that rather than C being the I chord, Am is the i (minor one chord).
-Am is the vi in C, and is C's relative minor (relative, natural, and pure - can mean the same thing).
+Am is the vi in C, and is the relative minor of C Major (relative, natural, and pure - can mean the same thing).
 This is a tricky and somewhat outdated way of thinking about keys, yet this way of understanding minor keys is still discussed.

 For Natural minor, when Am is 'renamed' the tonic (the one chord), all of the other chords are renumbered as well.
 In reality, A minor is a modification of A Major.

 When we play in the Natural minor, it isn't possible to create a strong A minor tonal center.
 The tones of C Major tonify the tone C and the chord C Major, not the tone A and the chord A minor.